 The government’s National Nutrition Strategy (2015-2025) and Plan of Action (2016-2020) lay out an ambitious multi-sectoral convergence approach aimed at reducing chronic malnutrition (stunting) for children under five from the current 33% to 25% by 2025.
 This approach draws from the successful experience of other countries in addressing chronic malnutrition.The Sustainable Development Goals provide an overarching framework to monitor and evaluate progress on the government of Lao PDR’s social and economic plans and commitments.

+Luang Prabang is located in the north central region of Laos at the confluence of the Nam Khan River and Mekong River, about 300 kilometres north of the capital Vientiane.
 Luang Prabang means “Great Image of the Buddha”.
 Historically the town was the royal capital.
 Designated a UNESCO World Heritage Site in 1995, the ancient section of the town is home to more than 30 classical Buddhist temples making it an ancient site for Buddhist pilgrimage.
 It is also an outstanding example of fusion of traditional Lao and 19th and 20th centuries French colonial architecture and urban structures.
-For more information on Luang Prabang as a UNESCO World Heritage site
+For more information on Luang Prabang as a UNESCO World Heritage site click here.

 Perhaps the most cohesive element in the Lao people’s resilience and survival is the deeply entrenched Buddhism of the nation.
-Nowhere is this more true than in Luang Prabang.
+Nowhere is this truer than in Luang Prabang.
 The unique form of Theravada Buddhism practiced there is more than a religion.
 It is a binding force, interwoven through the lives of the communities - towns and villages - manifesting itself in material and immaterial ways that provide substantial social, cultural, educational and intellectual underpinnings to their inhabitants.